-Spark will soon begin selling a fixed wireless broadband service to rural customers in direct competition with Vodafone.
+Spark will soon begin selling a rural fixed wireless broadband service in direct competition with Vodafone.

 Spark and Vodafone both plan to offer rural customers 80GB of data for $105 a month.
 The plans include unlimited national phone calls.